ArtCenter1/Vibe-Code-Workflow/README.md

-# 🚀 AI Dev Tasks for Cursor 🤖
+# 🚀 Vibe Codeing workflow 🤖

-Welcome to **AI Dev Tasks**!
+Welcome to **Vibe Codeing workflow**!
 This repository provides a collection of `.mdc` (Markdown Command) files designed to supercharge your feature development workflow within the [Cursor](https://cursor.sh/) editor.
 By leveraging these commands with Cursor's AI Agent, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.

 Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!